 What Is PTL Shipping?

 Like an LTL shipment, a partial load shipment doesn’t take up an entire trailer.
 A PTL, however, is larger, omits freight class requirements, and typically ships from origin to destination without making stops in between.

 FR8Star generally considers PTLs, or “partials,” as shipments measuring less than 12 feet in length (think a small tractor) and weighing more than 5,000 pounds or resting on six or more pallets.
 Overall, any freight that isn’t palletized and weighs more than a few thousand pounds may be eligible for PTL shipping through FR8Star.

 Benefits Of PTL Shipping

 - Lower costs.
 Because a PTL doesn’t require a freight classification to obtain rates, shippers can often eliminate reclassification and other fees from their total costs.
-Also, since you only pay for the space used, you can save a good deal of money (up to 50% in some cases) in terms of shared costs, as carriers sometimes include other shipments with yours.
+Also, since you only pay for the space used, you can save a good deal of money (up to 50% in some cases) in terms of shared costs, as transport companies sometimes include other shipments with yours.

 - Quick delivery.
 With few or no stops at terminals, warehouses, and other locations, PTL shipments are usually delivered more quickly than LTLs and FTLs.